Teen Sexting Laws and Penalties

 • Community service or counseling.
 A judge may order a teen who commits a sexting offense to perform community service.
 The court may also order a teen to attend individual or family therapy or an education class.

 • Detention.
 Teen sexting might result in a court ordering the juvenile into a detention center, home confinement, group home, or other placement location.
+But confinement is often a penalty of last resort for juvenile offenders.

 • Probation.
 An adult convicted of sexting can also face probation of at least 12 months, but typically longer.